robojumper/robojumper.github.io/content/too-real/properties.md

 }
 ```

 I've marked all properties with comments.
-The code snippets demonstrates that there are different kinds of properties,
+The code snippet demonstrates that there are different kinds of properties,
 corresponding to the UnrealScript types:

 * Primitive types like Byte/Enum, Int, Bool, Float, Name